adaltas/node-nikita-arch/README.md

 2. General: Advanced Boot Options: Enable Legacy Option ROMs
 3. Save the BIOS settings and reboot while pressing F12

+Boot the computer over the USB system.
+On startup, select "Boot Arch Linux (x86_64)".

 From the drive containing the Arch installation media

 ```